What Are Hydroponic Systems and How Do They Work?

 3. Nutrient film technique systems

-Nutrient film technique (NFT) systems suspend plants above a stream of continuously flowing nutrient solution that washes over the ends of the plant’s root systems.
-The channels holding the plants are tilted, allowing water to run down the length of the grow tray before draining into the reservoir below.
-The water in the reservoir is then aerated via air stone.
+Nutrient film technique (NFT) systems suspend plants above a stream of continuously flowing nutrient solution that washes over the ends of the plant’s root system.
+The channels holding the plants are tilted, allowing water to run down the length of the growth tray before draining into the reservoir below.
+The water in the reservoir is then aerated via an air stone.
 A submersible pump then pumps the nutrient-rich water out of the reservoir and back to the top of the channel.
 The nutrient film technique is a recirculating hydroponic system.

-What are the advantages of a nutrient film technique system?
+Advantages of nutrient film technique systems

-What are the disadvantages of a nutrient film technique system?
+Disadvantages of nutrient film technique systems

-• Overcrowding: If the plants are spaced too close together or the root growth is too proliferate, the channel can become clogged.
-If the channel is obstructed by roots, water will be unable to flow and your plants will starve.
+• Overcrowding.
+If the plants are spaced too close together or the root growth is too proliferate, the channel can become clogged.
+If the channel is obstructed by roots, water will be unable to flow, and your plants will starve.
 This is especially true of the plants at the bottom of the channel.
 If the plants at the end ever seem to be underperforming compared to the rest of the channel, consider removing some plants or switching to a smaller unit.

 4. Ebb and flow systems

-What are the advantages of an ebb and flow system?
+Advantages of ebb and flow systems

-What are the disadvantages of an ebb and flow system?
+Disadvantages of ebb and flow systems

 hydroponic drip system